CharlesStover/reroute/README.md

 # Reroute

-Reroute is a Chrome extension for redirecting all connections to a route to another, useful for pointing production endpoints to their development alternatives.
+Reroute is a Chrome extension for redirecting all connections from one route to another.

+As a developer, this is useful for pointing production endpoints to their development alternatives.

+As a client, this is useful for blocking malicious or unwanted network connections.

 ## Installation